leenathomas01/hyperloop-fxso/07_experiments.md

 If you're new to the framework:

-1. Start with Experiment 4 (anti-entropy)
+1. Start with Experiment 5 (field-coupling toy — fastest intuition)
+2. Then run Experiment 4 (anti-entropy)
-2. Then run Experiment 1 (trajectory structure)
+3. Then run Experiment 1 (trajectory structure)
-3. Then try Experiment 3 (compatibility bandwidth)
+4. Then try Experiment 3 (compatibility bandwidth)

-These three together test the core claims with minimal setup.
+These together test the core claims from intuition → mechanism → representation.

 ---
 # 07 — Minimal Experiments: First Tests